Morocco Jewish Heritage Tours: 12-Day Itinerary

 Day 3: Discovering the Jewish Mellah of Rabat and Meknes

-We’ll travel with you from Rabat to Fes on this day.
-We will see Rabat’s Jewish Mellah and its winding alleyways after breakfast at your riad.
+We will take a trip from Rabat to Fes on this day.
+We will see Rabat Jewish Mellah and its winding alleyways after breakfast at your riad.
 A few Jewish families still live there.
 Additionally, you will get the opportunity to explore the Chellah Necropolis and discover its Jewish links.

 End your day at a stunning riad and get ready for the next adventure on our Jewish Heritage tour in Morocco.